ivankra/javascript-zoo/features/README.md

 a crude `s/console.log/print/`).
 On success, each test is expected to print its own `<filename>: OK`.

-Test directories are named after ECMAScript spec which introduced the feature.
-Annex B features (optional for non-browsers), including features that were only later moved there, are in `annex-b.<spec>.<feature>.js`.

 Most ES1-ES5 test cases are generated with LLM assistance from specification texts as reference and reviewed/refined.
 Test cases in `kangax-*/` are directly ported over from [kangax / compat-table](https://compat-table.github.io/compat-table/es6/), they can be regenerated with `kangax.js`.

+Test directories are named after ECMAScript spec which introduced the feature.
+All annex B features (optional for non-browsers), including features that were only later moved there, are in `annex-b.<feature>.js`.

 ## Running